TABLE OF CONTENTS

 The composite of many of these elements of 1031 exchanges is that they play a significant role in stimulating the economy.
 They allow for continued re-investment into property and deployment of capital into the market, which in turn drives activity in multiple industries, creates jobs, and boosts the overall economic GDP.

-The proposed elimination of Section 1031
+The Proposed Elimination of Section 1031

 Section 1031 exchanges have been on the government’s chopping block for years.
 Lawmakers are proposing a tax reform blueprint that would bring sweeping changes to the tax code for the first time since 1986.
 The overarching theme of the proposed plan is to create a pro-growth tax code.
-But a lot of people in the commercial real estate industry are worried about the damage this overhaul will have on the industry due to the proposed elimination of Section 1031.
+But a lot of people in the commercial real estate industry are worried about the damage this overhaul will have on the industry due to the proposed repeal of Section 1031.

 The main push by legislators has generally been that the elimination of Section 1031 will help to offset individual and corporate tax cuts.